-We believe it is important to become familiar with the basic ethical guidelines that therapists should follow before beginning psychotherapy, and we encourage you to do so.
+We believe it is important to become familiar with the basic ethical guidelines that therapists should follow before you start therapy with a new therapist, and we encourage you to do so.

-Although all the therapists and counselors listed in GoodTherapy.org certify that the therapy they provide accords in orientation and attitude to the Elements of Good Therapy, GoodTherapy.org does not provide a set of specific Code of Ethics for therapists to follow.
-However, Ethical Codes have been developed by mental health associations for the purpose of setting professional standards for appropriate behavior, defining professional expectations, and preventing harm to consumers.
-Mental health professionals have an obligation to be familiar with their professional Code of Ethics and its application to their professional services.
+Although all the therapists and counselors listed in GoodTherapy.org certify that the therapy they provide accords in orientation and attitude to the Elements of Good Therapy, GoodTherapy.org does not provide a specific code of ethics for therapists to follow.
+However, ethical codes have been developed by mental health associations for the purpose of setting professional standards for appropriate behavior, defining professional expectations, and preventing harm to people who go to therapy.
+Mental health professionals have an obligation to be familiar with their professional code of ethics and its application to their professional services.

 - American Association of Marriage and Family Therapy (AAMFT) Code of Ethics